JL-J/Practising-TDD/README.md

 ### Programs ###
 - odd_or_even : Returns 'odd' or 'even' when given a number
-- smallest_number : Returns the smallest number in an array.
+- smallest_number : Returns the smallest *numeric* in an array.
 The array may contain integers, floats or strings.

 ## Getting started ##